 How to Avoid and Fight Out-of-Network Medical Bills

-The easiest way to avoid out-of-network medical bills is to confirm again and again that the provider is covered under your plan.
-For example, if your doctor wants you to go get lab work done, or get x-rays or an MRI, confirm multiple times that your insurance covers these treatments.
-Scroll down for more tips on how to avoid out-of-network medical bills.
+Not sure how to avoid out-of-network medical bills?
+The easiest way is to confirm before treatment that the provider is covered under your plan.
+For example, if your doctor wants you to go get lab work or get x-rays done, confirm with the provider that your insurance covers these treatments.

 Compare Quotes From Top Companies and Save